usnistgov/REFPROP-wrappers/wrappers/Mathematica/README.md

    ```
 > _Note the back-quote at the end of the context string._

-This command loads the **_RefpropLink_** context if it has not already been loaded and returns the version of NIST REFPROP link found on the machine.
-Note the back-quote at the end of the context string.
+This command loads the **_RefpropLink_** context if it has not already been loaded and returns the version of NIST REFPROP link found on the machine (which may vary from the example above).

 ## Fluid Property Calculation Example (High-Level API)